 All exercises should be implemented using event-time characteristics.
 Event-time decouples the program semantics from serving speed and guarantees consistent results even in case of historic data or data which is delivered out-of-order.

-Some of the exercises will expect you to use
+Some of the exercises will use

 CheckpointedTaxiFareSource instead.
 Unlike

 TaxiFareSource, these variants are able to checkpoint their state.

 TaxiFareTableSource table sources available for use with the Table and SQL APIs.

 // get an ExecutionEnvironment StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment(); // configure event-time processing env.setStreamTimeCharacteristic(TimeCharacteristic.EventTime); // get the taxi ride data stream DataStream<TaxiRide> rides = env.addSource( new TaxiRideSource("/path/to/nycTaxiRides.gz", maxDelay, servingSpeed));